DinoChiesa/Apigee-Edge-OIDC-Demonstration/README.md

    }
    ```

-5. deploy the login-and-consent webapp to a location that is reachable from the internet, like Heroku.
+5. deploy the login-and-consent webapp to a location that is reachable from the internet, like Google App Engine.

 6. in Edge, create the developer, API Product, and App for OIDC Core use.
    ```